STANDARDIZED TESTING SUMMARY

 Students will score between 400-1600 on the new SAT exam, which was released in March 2016.
 Each of the assessments in the SAT Suite reports a total score that is the sum of two section scores: Evidence-Based Reading and Writing, and Math.
 Scores for the SAT Essay are reported separately and are not part of a student's total SAT score.
 Scores on the SAT Essay of the redesigned SAT are reported separately and are divided into three dimensions: Reading, Analysis, and Writing.
 Each dimension is scored on a 2-8 point scale.

-For more information about the SAT exam, please contact the WHS Guidance Department or Kevin Weck, one of the WHS assistant principals and Dean of Students.
+For more information about the SAT exam, please contact the WHS Guidance Department or Megan Vervynck, the WHS Teaching and Learning Coordinator.

 Recommended College Admission Assessment